Why You Need an Indoor Air Purifier

 Furthermore, if you are running an air purifier with a true HEPA filter or an air conditioning unit, don’t forget to clean them regularly.
 Also remember to replace filters as indicated in the manual, and it’s always best to keep some spares on hand.

-After Miriam and I moved out of our moldy house in Portugal, we tossed out all the relatively new filters from our air purifiers.
+Read more, we tossed out all the relatively new filters from our air purifiers.
 Because think about it, air purifiers trap mold spores within their filters.
 We didn’t want to risk contaminating the new place we would move into.

 Offender 2 — Lovely little fragrant things